|

 prompt books) and thus of thinking of them as literature, subject to criticism.

-the return of substance to British drama, as well as a return of improved
+substance to British drama, as well as a return of improved technique.
+Perhaps

-it was the scene of a theatrical harvest, during which the theater as an
+for the drama, it was the scene of a theatrical harvest, during which the

 actor-managers, and all the arts and crafts of the theater were refined.